Dozens rescued as remnants of typhoon hits Alaska

 In Kwigillingok, at least 18 people were rescued and three people remained unaccounted for, Alaska State Troopers said in a social media post on Sunday evening.
 In Kipnuk, at least 16 people were rescued and troopers had received secondhand reports of people who were unaccounted for.

 They were working with local officials to determine how many people were missing.
-Search efforts were expected to continue overnight.
+Search efforts were expected to continue overnight as conditions allowed.

+According to the nonprofit Coastal Villages Region Fund, nearly 600 people in Kipnuk were taking shelter at a school while around 300 people in Kwigillingok were sheltering in a school there.
+The area is among one of the most isolated in the US, where some communities have few roads and residents use boardwalks, boats and snowmobiles to get around, Zidek said.